Dive (Swedish band)

 Dive was a Swedish band which consisted of Chris Lancelot (a.k.a.
 Krister Linder) and Erik Holmberg.
 They released three albums.
 A fourth album was recorded but not released.
 Their debut single was also their biggest commercial success; "Captain Nemo" was later covered by Sarah Brightman on her 1993 album Dive.

 Both members have gone on to solo careers as producers and artists.
-Linder moved into electronic music, recording as Yeti and Tupilaq, but returned to vocals with a solo album in 2007.
+Linder moved into electronic music, recording as Yeti and Tupilaq, but returned to vocals with a solo album, "Songs from the Silent Years" in 2006.
+He also started to compose music for movies and has recorded the soundtrack to Metropia, The Nile Hilton Incident and Boy from Heaven.